tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 This is the first time we have a post on an ongoing issue and not just something that's abstract, but something very real and something that can affect us all, either directly or indirectly.

-This is why the tone of this post, unlike those in the past, is going to be realistic, which basically means informal.
+This is why the tone of this post, unlike those in the past, is going to be realistic, which is code for informal.

 A lot of the COVID-19 posts tend to live on two extremes.
 They either become too technical too quickly, or they start to resemble popular culture magazine articles.